Kabri, Israel: Prehistory

 The ancient city that existed 1 km to the southwest is known to archaeologists as Tel Kabri, though its Canaanite name is not known.
 It was a city-state in the heart of which was placed by the palace of the ruling monarch.
 The two-story palace was decorated with colourful frescoes and ornaments in Minoan style.
 Residents of the city (their number is estimated at 5,000) earned their living through agriculture and international commerce.
 Leftover bits and pieces of merchandise whose origins lay in Egypt, Turkey and Crete were found in the ruins and graves during the excavations.
 The city was connected to a port on the coast, apparently under Achziv.
 The city-state was completely abandoned around the year 1600 BCE for unknown reasons.

+However, micro-geoarchaeological study of the palace in 2020 showed that walls and ceilings collapsed all at once prior to abandonment.
+When macroscopic data from five excavation seasons was reexamined, at least nine Potential Earthquake Archaeological Effects (PEAEs) were found and associated with the last occupation phase.
+This evidence has led to speculation that the Middle Bronze Age settlement was abandoned following an earthquake.

 Ancient history

 After a few generations, the Phoenicians established next to the abandoned city a fortress town on 1.5 ha, in which were found the weapons and kitchen equipment of Greek mercenaries, as well as a scarce bowl, in which was prepared the colour purple, the Phoenicians' main export.
 That settlement survived from the 9th century BCE until the end of 7th century, at which time it was destroyed by the Babylonians.